alitkbbl/library-management/README.md

 ## About the Project

-This Library Management System is a web application built using Next.js and React.
-It provides a user-friendly interface for managing books, borrowers, and library transactions.
+This Library Management System is a web application built using Next.js and React. **The front-end of this project is a library management site** that provides a user-friendly interface for managing books, borrowers, and library transactions.

 ## Tech Stack